mjordan/islandora_fetch_bags/README.md

 output_dir = '/tmp/bags'

 ; Directory for saving fetched files temporarily.
 Must exist.
-; Important: Always use a specific directory for 'temp_dir' ; (and not '/tmp') since its contents are deleted after Bags are created. temp_dir = '/tmp/tmpbags';
+; Important: Always use a specific directory for 'temp_dir' (and not ; '/tmp' or 'c:\temp') since its contents are deleted after Bags are created. temp_dir = '/tmp/tmpbags';

 ; This tool allows users to create a template for the names of their Bags using two